 What Is Resistance to Change?

 How to Spot Resistance to Change in Your Company

-What is resistance to change in your workplace and how does it manifest itself?
 Resistance to change is the act of opposing or struggling with modifications or transformations that alter the status quo.
 This resistance can manifest itself in one employee or in the workplace.

-Employees resist change when it is introduced poorly to them, when it affects how they do their work, and when they don't see the need for the changes.
-They also experience resistance to change when they are not involved in the decision to change, or at least, in making up the specific steps in the changes as they will affect them.
+Employees put up a wall when they are poorly introduced to changes, when it affects how they work and when they don't see the need for the changes.
+They also experience resistance when they're either not involved in the decision making process or if they're left out of the procedural aspects of the process.

-When employees believe that their input was considered, they are less likely to experience resistance to change.
-Smart employers recognize that this is a given on the front end of any changes that you ask your employees to make.
+When employees believe their input was considered, they are less likely to experience resistance to change.
+Smart employers recognize this is a given before employees are asked to make any changes.

 Don't Cause Resistance to Actions You Take